GathunguAlex/Artticals/README.md

 + Arrays and Array Methods
 + Class Methods

-For this assignment, we're going to be working to help New Yorker Magazine organize its articles and categories for their new website. **An article belongs to a category and a category can have many articles**
+For this assignment, we're going to be helping New Yorker Magazine organize its articles and categories for their new website.
+We'll create an adapter class to import json data and convert it into article and category class instances. **An article belongs to a category and a category can have many articles**

 ## Notes